captainjo99/minecraft-installer/README.md

 It requires ```wget``` and ```tar``` to be already installed on your system.

 MINECRAFT BINARY HAS ITS OWN DEPENDENCIES AND THIS INSTALLER DOESN'T INSTALL THEM!!!
+But you probably have them already installed by your system.

 ### Instalation
 1. Open your terminal and type: